crsleeth/bash-scripts/README.md

 7zd
 -----
-7zs all files and directories int he present working directory individually.
+7zs all files and directories in the present working directory individually.

 Run with 7zd (nothing else)

 7ze
 -----
+Best compression via 7z.
+Also encrypts the file or directory.

+Run with 7ze file.txt password or 7ze directory password

 7zed
 -----
+7zs all files and directories in the present working directory individually.
+Also encrypts the files or directories.

+Run with 7zed password (nothing else).

 apachevis
 -----